xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 ### Execute the test case

-1. Go to **Project > Settings > Self-Healing/Web UI** to choose selection methods for self-healing execution and their order.
+1. Go to **Project > Settings > Self-Healing > Web UI** to choose selection methods for self-healing execution and their order.
 2. Run your test case

 ### Approve the replacement